davidjbuchanan/MS3-lockdown/README.md

 ### User Stories

 Who is the user?
 Essentially this could be anyone enduring a form of lockdown but is principally aimed at those with a young family with children aged 3 to 16; thus there is a facility for food making, entertainment and hobbies.
-All of which is designed to nourish the dody and minds of children and adults.
+All of which is designed to nourish the body and minds of children and adults.

 "**_As a user, I would like to_** _____________________________"

 :white_check_mark: *denotes items that have been successfully implemented*

 - :white_check_mark: *view the site* from **any device** *(mobile, tablet, desktop)*.
-- :white_check_mark: *view all recipes* as an **authenticated user**.
+- :white_check_mark: *view all recipes* as a **user**.
 - :white_check_mark: *search recipes* by **recipe name**.
 - :white_check_mark: *search recipes* by **partial recipe name**.
+- :white_check_mark: *search recipes* by **recipe author name**.
 - :white_check_mark: *add* a **recipe**.
 - :white_check_mark: *edit* a **recipe**.
 - :white_check_mark: *delete* a **recipe**.